jborlik/AdventOfCode2018/README.md

 * Day 5:  Collapsing a (very long) string by matching letters, and then (part 2) collapsing it after removing each letter of the alphabet.
 I don't think that I implemented it in as time-efficient way as possible, as each "collapsing" took a couple of minutes.
 But, brute force worked for a non-competitive entry.
 I had started out by trying to implement something where the string/list length wouldn't be altered (i.e. replace chars with a sentinel) but abandoned it when I started converting the string to a list first.
 (I wrongly thought list item removal was O(1).)
 * Day 6:  On a grid, found the area of influence for a particular point (for Part 1), and the area with a total distance to all points less than a critical value.
 This one involved iterating through numpy arrays.
+* Day 7:

+* Day 8:  Used a little class to model a directed graph, parsed recursively and inspected recursively.